cardano-scaling/website/monthly/2025-03-monthly.md

 The so-called 'withdraw zero trick' is a common technique to achieve verification on a transaction level (once per tx).
 In fact, it's the only way to do this until [CIP-112](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0112/README.md) gets implemented by the `cardano-ledger` (and `plutus`).

-While the L2 ledger in Hydra is isomorphic to Cardano in respect to the EUTxO ledger model, this excludes Cardano's Proof-of-Stake features.
-Consequently one could not register scripts as reward accounts and use withdrawing `0 lovelace` as a trick to have those scripts validate transactions.
+While the layer 2 ledger in Hydra is isomorphic to Cardano with respect to the EUTXO ledger model, this excludes Cardano's proof-of-stake features.
+Consequently, one could not register scripts as reward accounts and use withdrawing `0 lovelace` as a trick to have those scripts validate transactions.

 To implement this feature, @coll78 and @ch1bo found that the `hydra-node` can mock `RewardAccount`s for each `0 lovelace` withdrawal observed in a transaction on-the-fly.
 This results in the script being evaluated, and even does not require the script to be registered via a stake delegation certificate beforehand.